gabrielaradu/BuyLocalFrontend/README.md

 # BuyLocal Food web application

-1. To build the project locally, run:

-NPM
-- npm install
-- npm start

-Yarn
-- yarn install
-- yarn start

-2. Then open localhost:3000 in a browser and the application should be running.
-I used the free Tailwind CSS template by https://www.tailwindtoolbox.com/templates/nordic-store
+This project is part of #TwilioHackathon April 2020

-3. Project Structure:
+1. Project Structure:
     - components

-          a) common    : About.js, Footer.js, Hearder.js
+          - common    : About.js, Footer.js, Hearder.js

-          b) dashboard : Main.js, MainPage.js
+          - dashboard : Main.js, MainPage.js

+          - products: components related to products

+          - vendors: components related to vendors accepting or denying the orders

     - NotFound.js: renders when the path from router doesn't match anything we expect to
     - Page.js: a "higher order"/parent component for all the other components except NotFound.js Here you can declare the strucutre of any page and create functions that are needed by all.
 Pass them down to child components using props.
     - Router.js: declare URL paths and associated components